SA · Norwood Payneham and St Peters Council

 • May 2026

-• One (1) two-storey detached dwelling and two (2) two-storey group dwellings, together with common driveway, fencing and retaining, and the removal of one (1) council street tree
+• One (1) two-storey detached dwelling and two (2) two-storey group dwellings, together with common driveway, fencing and retaining, the pruning of one (1) significant tree and the removal of one (1) council street tree

 8 CHURCH ST MARDEN SA 5070Under Assessment